GSA/digitalgov.gov/content/events/2019/09/2019-09-03-quantifying-value-innovation.md

 ---

-_This event will be held over [Zoom](https://www.zoom.us/) &#40;see the Zoom [computer and device requirements](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux), and [FAQs](https://support.zoom.us/hc/en-us/sections/200277708-Frequently-Asked-Questions)&#41;.
-You can [download Zoom Client for Meetings](https://zoom.us/download#client&#95;4meeting) to install the Zoom web browser client beforehand._

----

 _This event will be held and recorded over [Zoom](https://www.zoom.us/).
 Make sure you install the [Zoom Client ](https://zoom.us/download#client&#95;4meeting) beforehand.
 (See the Zoom [computer and device requirements](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux), and [FAQs](https://support.zoom.us/hc/en-us/sections/200277708-Frequently-Asked-Questions))_